-How to uninstall ProcesserLog adware?
+How to uninstall ProcesserLog adware

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is ProcesserLog?

 ProcesserLog is a dubious application classified as adware.
 It also has browser hijacker traits.
-This app operates by running intrusive advertisement campaigns and makes alterations to browser settings - in order to promote fake search engines.
-Since most users download/install ProcesserLog inadvertently, it is considered to be a PUA (Potentially Unwanted Application).
-PUAs typically have data tracking abilities, which are used to collect browsing-related information.
+This app operates by running intrusive advertisement campaigns and making alterations to browser settings to promote fake search engines.

-Browser hijackers assign the addresses of fake web searchers as browsers' homepage, default search engine, and new tab/window URLs.
-Hence, every single search query typed into the URL bar and new browser tab/window opened - redirect to the promoted address.
-Illegitimate search engines are usually unable to provide search results, so they redirect to (or cause redirection chains ending with) Google, Yahoo, Bing, and other genuine ones.
-Browser hijackers ensure persistence by restricting/denying access to the browser's settings and/or undoing any permitted changes made.
+Rogue search engines are usually unable to provide unique results, and so they redirect to (or cause redirection chains ending with) Google, Yahoo, Bing, and other genuine sites.
+Browser hijackers ensure persistence by restricting/denying access to the browser settings and undoing any permitted changes made.
 Therefore, it is impossible to recover a hijacked browser without removing the software affecting it.

 Most PUAs (adware and browser hijackers included) track data.
-They monitor browsing activity (browsing and search engine histories) and gather personal information inferred from it (IP addresses, geolocations, and other details).
+They monitor browsing activity (browsing and search engine histories) and gather personal information derived from it (IP addresses, geolocations, and other details).
 PUA developers monetize this data by sharing it with and/or selling it to third parties (potentially, cyber criminals).
-To summarize, presence of unwanted apps on devices can lead to system infections, serious privacy issues, financial losses, and even identity theft.
-To protect device integrity and user privacy, all suspicious applications and browser extensions/plug-ins must be removed without delay.

 Name | Ads by ProcesserLog |